Unibeautify/sparser/readme.md

 A parser that is the framework.
 The idea is to parse any and all languages into a normalized format that can be interpreted and consumed by anything. **A universal parser of everything for everybody.** The parser/framework comprises a simplified data format and a couple of methods in an object.
 The language specific rules are stored in separate files called *lexers* that operate in accordance to the standard format using the standard methods.

 ## Standard Format
-I call the standard output format the **Universal Parse Model**.
+I call the standard output format the **[Universal Parse Model](docs/tech-documentation.md#universal-parse-model)**.
 It is a simple means to describe any structured programming language.
-Read about the format in the [techical docs](docs/tech-documentation.md#output).

 Before diving into this application it might help to have a quick background in [what parsers are and their related terminology](docs/parsers.md).